We depend on our members' expertise, commitment and hard work to help us move the needle in ways that make a significant impact on the region.

-Councils and Business Resource Groups are designed for members looking to expand their personal and professional networks and gather information on trending regional topics.
+Business Resource Groups and Councils are designed for members looking to expand their personal and professional networks and gather information on trending regional topics.

 The Partnership is the primary business advocate for the Houston region.
 The Public Policy Division works hand-in-hand with the Partnership policy committee members, board members, elected officials and outside organizations as a regional facilitator for issues affecting the business community.